Find a Barrister

 Monica is an expert in the substance and procedure (including service of process) of diplomatic immunity, state immunity, and the immunity of State officials and special missions.
 She is also an expert in consular law, in all aspects of the Vienna Convention on Consular Relations.
 From 2018 to 2019 she served as Assistant Legal Adviser to the Foreign and Commonwealth Office where she routinely advised in those areas, including in the implementation of the Supreme Court judgment in Benkharbouche (in which the UKSC held the incompatibility of sections of the State Immunity Act with Article 6 of the European Convention on Human Rights).
 During her time at the FCO, Monica advised in a broad number of cases raising sensitive extra-territorial issues, and led the litigation on behalf of the FCO, in Verica Tomanovic and others v FCO, in the High Court (alleged vicarious liability for human rights violations of the contributing state to EULEX) and Foreign Commonwealth Office v Bamieh [2019] EWCA Civ 803 (relating to the extra-territorial application of the Employment Rights Act 1996) in the Court of Appeal.

-Recent notable work includes acting for a Sovereign in an employment case raising the interpretation of s.5 of the State Immunity Act, acting in the judicial review of Harry Dunn’s parents against the Secretary of State for Foreign and Commonwealth Affairs (raising nuanced aspects of diplomatic immunity), advising a UN Specialised Agency on the immunity of international organisations and arbitration in complex contracts, advising in the high-profile US$1 billion gold dispute relating to the Central Bank of Venezuela (on recognition of governments and executive certification before commercial courts), and advising a State sitting on the board of the World Bank on immunity matters.
+Recent notable work includes acting for a Sovereign in an employment case rising issues of State immunity decided in The Royal Embassy of Saudi Arabia (Cultural Bureau) & Ms A Alhayali); acting in the judicial review of Harry Dunn’s parents against the Secretary of State for Foreign and Commonwealth Affairs (raising nuanced aspects of diplomatic immunity), advising a UN Specialised Agency on the immunity of international organisations and arbitration in complex contracts, advising in the high-profile US$1 billion gold dispute relating to the Central Bank of Venezuela (on recognition of governments and executive certification before commercial courts), and advising a State sitting on the board of the World Bank on immunity matters.
 Her expertise in the area of immunities is reflected in her forthcoming book Foreign State Immunity and Enforcement of Arbitral Awards in English Courts to be published by Oxford University Press.

 Monica’s career at the Bar is built on significant experience working for international courts and tribunals which include the International Court of Justice where she advised in the seminal case on Genocide (Bosnia v Ex-Yugoslavia), and the ICTY (Chamber Trial I) where she advised on international humanitarian law and the law of command responsibility.
 Her experience working with international law institutions includes assisting members of the International Law Commission (ILC) drafting comments to the ILC Draft Articles on State Responsibility, acting as Amicus (with the ILC Special Rapporteur on Diplomatic Protection); drafting responses relating to UN Special Procedures; acting as expert to the Final Report of the Independent Expert on the right to reparation for victims of gross violations of human rights and humanitarian law; assisting in the drafting of UN General Assembly Resolutions (in an advisory capacity); and serving as legal adviser to a State Delegation to the Diplomatic Conference that negotiated the Rome Statute and established the ICC.